-In Year 3, a technical module from another Imperial degree programme may be allowed with the permission of the Director of UG studies.
+In Years 3 and 4, elective/technical modules from another Imperial degree programme may be allowed with the permission of the Director of UG studies.

 Progression and Classification

 Progression

 In order to progress to the next level of study, you must have passed all modules (equivalent to 60 ECTS) in the current level of study at first attempt, at resit or by a compensated pass.